xiv3r/4pda.to/README.md

 6. bard.google.com give you the 4 digits numbers and then paste it on the registration form of 4pda.to

-7. 4pda will send you a confirmation through email
+7. 4pda will send you a confirmation through an email